Kount/kount-ios-sdk/README.md

 1. Under Build Settings, in Packaging, make sure the Defines Module setting for the framework target is set to Yes.
 2. In the umbrella header, import every Objective-C header you want to expose to Swift.

-#### Swift Error: Bridging headers are not allowed in Frameworks.

-NOTE: This shold only apply to clients who have setup the Data Collecter previously in their Swift app and then encountered the issue when updating their version of Xcode.

-Recent Xcode changes altered the way to pull in ObjectiveC libraries in Swift.
-The older bridging header file is no longer supported.
-Instead, an umbrella file should be used.
-The Swift code will be able to access everything from objc that is included in the public umbrella header for your framework.

-In your umbrella header file, import every Objective-C header you want to expose to Swift.
-To achieve this, do the following:

-1. Remove your bridging header file.
-2. Remove references to the bridging header file in the build settings for the framework.
-3. Under Build Settings, in Packaging, make sure the Defines Module setting for the framework target is set to Yes.
-4. Add the necessary headers to your umbrella file ([ProductName].h)
-5. Make the included files public in the framework's "Headers" section of its "Build Phases".
-6. Clean and rebuild.

-Note: The "umbrella header file" is a file (named [ProductName].h) that generally represents all public headers of a framework.
-It is usually just a list of #import statements to other headers contained in the framework.
-Example: UIKit.h

 ## Location Permissions